 It is moderately difficult to get into University of North Carolina Asheville.
 Around 74% of applicants get into University of North Carolina Asheville each year.
 Last year, 4,278 students applied to University of North Carolina Asheville and 3,180 were admitted.

-If you are considering submitting an application to UNC Asheville, the deadline for Fall 2022 admissions is August 1 and the application fee costs $75.
+If you are planning on applying to University of North Carolina Asheville, the deadline for Fall 2024 admissions is 7/31 and the application fee is $75.

 |Mean Unweighted GPA||3.5|

-University of North Carolina Asheville offers early decision but not early action.
+University of North Carolina Asheville offers early decision and also offers early action.
 Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.
-Early Decision 2 applications are due 1/15.

 It is moderately difficult to get into UNC Asheville.
 UNC Asheville evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.

 In 2022, UNC Asheville accepted 74% of all applicants, about 3,180 from 4,278 applicants.